neopragma/cobol-unit-test/README.md

 This setup depends on [GNU Cobol](http://sourceforge.net/projects/open-cobol/).

+## Design goals

+* Support fine-grained automated unit testing of Cobol programs (individual paragraphs).
+* Enable test-driven development of Cobol code targeted to the zOS platform in isolation from the mainframe (for instance, on a laptop).
+* Ensure source-level compatibility across zOS, Unix, Linux, and Windows platforms.
+* Require no modification of production code to enable unit testing.
+* Enable developers to write tests in plain vanilla Cobol, or at worst to learn special statements that follow familiar Cobol conventions.
+* Support batch main programs.
+* Support CICS programs.
+* Support called subprograms.

 ## Setup

 If you are loading this on a system configured using https://github.com/neopragma/provision-cobol-dev-ubuntu, then clone this repo as follows: